softlayer/sl-ember-test-helpers/README.md

 ```

+## Synchronous

+### contains

+See description in *Synchronous* section

 ---

 # Utilities

 There are several utility functions provided in the */test-support/helpers/sl/utils/utils.js* file that, while used internally by the helpers themselves, can be imported as needed for use.
+These include:

+* convertToArray()
+* convertStringToArray()
+* convertObjectKeysToArray()
+* doArraysIntersect()

 ---